-Alberto is something of a local character and has been carving figures and images into the rocks around his house for nearly thirty years.
-While he’s no hidden secret (I wish I could say I was the first to visit with this amazing man), since he is hard to get to not many people actually endeavor to visit him.
+Alberto is something of a local character and has been carving figures and images into the rocks around his house for nearly 30 years.
+While he’s no hidden secret (I wish I could say I was the first to visit with this amazing man), since he is hard to get to, not many people actually endeavor to visit him.
 (Do a quick Google search and you’ll find very little information on Alberto.)

 And so, the following morning, Rodney, one of his employees (you can hear her translating in the video), and I climbed into his pickup tuck and headed out of town.
 We drove to its edge, into rural Nicaragua, where houses became trees and small street stalls.
 “This is definitely out of the way,” I thought to myself.